Paleva/BankATMsim/document.md

 ### Server(ATM)

 * Handles clients requests and send them to the bank.
 Acts as a middle man for verification.
+* Does most of the heavy lifting regarding the authentication

 ### Bank